krlawrence/graph/README.md

 Chapter 8 - FURTHER READING
 - We finish up by providing several links to useful web sites where you can find tools and documentation for many of the technologies covered in this document.

+**NEWS ARCHIVE:**
+[Jan-03-2018] Revision 275 was just published in all formats.
+Lots of updates to book and sample code.
+[Dec-24-2017] Revision 274 was just published in all formats.
+Now using releases to store output files.
+[Dec-12-2017] Revision 273 was just published in all formats.
+Fixes issue #12.
+Also added additonal clarifications.
+[Nov-23-2017] Revision 272 was just published in all formats.
+Many updates to sections 3 and 4.
+[Nov-03-2017] Revision 271 was just published in all formats.
+Several improvements and additions.
+[Oct-27-2017] Revision 270 was just published in all formats.
+Fixes issue #6 and adds more to Janus section.
+[Oct-23-2017] Quite a lot has been added to the Janus Graph section - more to come soon
+[Oct-15-2017] Experimental - The /book folder now includes DOCBOOK, EPUB and MOBI format versions of the book.
+[Oct-10-2017] Several sections have been improved, I also made updates to reflect changes made in Tinkerpop 3.3